 Caring for an infant is hard work.
-It can be hard to adjust to the disorder a new baby brings to a household.
+It can be hard to adjust to the chaos a new baby brings to a household.
 Constantly focusing on your baby's needs can be exhausting.

 Most women feel they have to make a major adjustment.
-Postpartum involves more than becoming comfortable with the role of mother.
+The postpartum period involves more than becoming comfortable with the role of mother.
 It is a time of great emotional and physical changes, and changes in all of your important relationships.
 As a result, you may find some additional support helpful.

-It is estimated that at least one in 10 new mothers experiences various degrees of postpartum depression.
+It is estimated that almost one in five new mothers experiences various degrees of postpartum depression.
 This often appears around the fourth week after birth.
 It can also begin just before your period returns, after weaning or anytime in the first year.

-During your recovery you may feel tired, overwhelmed,stressed, feelings of loss of your identity, and have less control over your time.
+During your recovery you may feel tired, overwhelmed, stressed, have feelings of loss of your identity, and have less control over your time.
 These can also add to the postpartum depression.

 You may have one or several of these symptoms: